Gumball007/TMPS-labs/lab3/README.md

 ## Conclusions

-At this laboratoty work I found out asymmetric ciphers and choose to implement RSA Cipher.
-This cipher requires knowlege of prime and coprime numbers, Euler's totient function, GCD and modular multiplicative inverse.
+At this laboratoty work I found out Structural Design Patterns.
+I became familiar with all the definitions, with all of the aspects and how to implement them.